Nine Years at Microsoft

 • European companies (let alone Portuguese ones) don’t understand matrix management and the hands-on role of independent contributors (even Principal level ones) in running the business.
 Even when desperate for change, they look for new management, which means they self-perpetuate their own inability to get things done.

-• Recruiters (even the ones who tout themselves as doing “executive” recruiting) all follow the same lazy modus operandi of spamming inboxes and doing keyword matching, and don’t care one whit if you have more authority and experience in running the business than a VP.
+• Recruiters (even the ones who tout themselves as doing “executive” recruiting) all follow the same lazy modus operandi of spamming inboxes and doing keyword matching1, and don’t care one whit if you have more authority and experience in running the business than a VP.

 If I ever become an evil overlord, you can be dead certain I’m going to burn a pile of money on employing knowledgeable people that can work unsupervised, because it is going to save me millions down the line.
 And I’m going to bootstrap that by hiring people who know how to assess other people.